khushaljethava/khushaljethava.github.io/_posts/2025-04-05-Llama2-A-Beginner's-Guide-to-the-New-NLP-Framework.md

 ---
-title: Llama2: A Beginner's Guide to the New NLP Framework
+title: "Llama2: A Beginner's Guide to the New NLP Framework"
 description: In this amazing article, we will learn about a very powerful python llm model called Llama2 and we will also see how we can use it with python.
 So stay tuned with this large language model tutorial.
 date: 2025-04-05 12:21:06 +0800
 categories: [Python]
 tags: [python]
 image:
- path: /commons/Llama2: A Beginner's Guide to the New NLP Framework.png
+ path: "/commons/Llama2: A Beginner's Guide to the New NLP Framework.png"
- alt: Llama2: A Beginner's Guide to the New NLP Framework
+ alt: "Llama2: A Beginner's Guide to the New NLP Framework"
 ---

 ## What is the Llama 2 model?